Neutron-neutral particle mixing and its observable consequences: Neutron-neutral particle mixing

 In the SM, a commonly recognized neutron state $\ket{n}$, which almost inclusively decays into electron, proton, and antineutrino through the $\beta$-decay process ($n \rightarrow pe^{-}\bar{\nu}_e$) \cite{zyla2020review}, is mainly created by the weak and strong interactions and may not necessarily coincide with a mass eigenstate.
-This is similar to the $K^0$-$\bar{K}^0$ mixing \cite{gell1955behavior,lee1957remarks,christenson1964evidence} and the solar neutrino problem \cite{davis1968search}.
-In this case, the commonly recognized neutron state would not have a well-defined lifetime and the neutron lifetime discrepancy, which lies between the disappearance of the neutrons in a bottle and what have been detected in a beam, may be resolved in a simple way.
-The bottle experiments are performed through the detection of the neutron disappearance \cite{gonzalez2021improved}, where the measurements are associated with the mass eigenstate.
+It is analogous to the explanation for the solar neutrino problem \cite{davis1968search,ahmad2001measurement}, where neutrinos are produced and detected in weak interaction eigenstates rather than in mass eigenstates.
+In this manner, the commonly recognized neutron state would not have a well-defined lifetime and the neutron lifetime discrepancy, which lies between the disappearance of the neutrons in a trap (bottle) and the detection of neutron in a beam, may be resolved in a simple way.
+The trap and bottle experiments are performed through the detection of the neutron disappearance \cite{gonzalez2021improved}, where the measurements are associated with the mass eigenstate.
 Alternatively, the beam experiments are performed through the detection of the $\beta$-decay products, such as proton and electron \cite{czarnecki2018neutron}, where the measurements are associated with the weak interaction eigenstate.
-Therefore, what have been detected in the bottle and beam experiments are two different manifestations of neutron states.
+Therefore, what have been detected in the trap (bottle) and beam experiments are completely two different things and may correspond to different manifestations of neutron states.

 In the presence of the $n$-$\eta$ mixing, a neutron that is created at the beginning ($t=0$) can later be detected as an $\eta$ particle with a specific probability.
-If we assume that $m_{\eta}$ satisfies the condition: $|m_n - m_{\eta}| \gg 6.6 \times 10^{-23}$ MeV, the CP-even phase in Eq. (\ref{eq18}) and (\ref{eq19}) would satisfy the condition: $\phi_{1,2} \gg 1$ and the probability that a neutron remains as a neutron at later time when it propagates through space can be approximated as
+If we assume that $m_{\eta}$ satisfies the condition: $|m_n - m_{\eta}| \gg 6.6 \times 10^{-23}$ MeV, the CP-even phase in Eq. (\ref{eq18}) would satisfy the condition: $\phi_{1,2} \gg 1$ and the probability that a neutron transits into an $\eta$ particle at later time when it propagates through space can be approximated as